nautobot/nautobot/nautobot/docs/development/templates.md

 ## Object List

-The base view for listing objects is `generic/object_list.html`.
+The base template for listing objects is `generic/object_list.html`, with the following blocks:

-In it, the following blocks may be implemented:

 - `buttons`: may provide a set of buttons at the top right of the page, to the left of the table configuration button.